KxSystems/docs/docs/interfaces/q-client-for-bloomberg.md

 Update:{@[value;x;-1“Update: '”,string[x 0]," ",]}
 ```

 The Bloomberg API calls back on a separate thread and copies a pointer to that object onto a lock-free queue; `eventfd` is then used to create a K struct (a dictionary representation of the EVENT) on the q main thread and process.
-A function is defined for every EVENT type (Authorize/SessionStarted/MarketDataEvent/etc …) which carries out the desired behaviour in q.
+A function is defined for every EVENT type (Authorize/SessionStarted/MarketDataEvent/etc …) which carries out the desired behavior in q.

 Tested with Bloomberg Open API 3.6.2.0 and 3.7.5.1.
 Uses <http://www.liblfds.org>